jiangyang5157/kotlin-android/router/README.md

 - `fragment`
   - Define fragment mapping
   - Optional for *FragmentRoute* solution, as it already has fragmentClass information
-  - Only required for *KeyRoute* solution, we provide *Key*:fragmentClass mapping here
+  - Only required for *KeyRoute* solution, we provide "*Key* -> fragmentClass" mapping here
 - `stackInitialization`
   - Setup router actions/instructions that will be executed once *router.setup* is ready. e.g. "`router push MainRoute`"
   - Optional